rinnegan72/Full-stack-todo-application/README.md

 # Task LIst

-This is a full stack application that implements a todo application and uses all the CRUD operations to work. you can add new tasks with task titles, descriptions, due dates and completion status
+This is a full stack application that implements a todo application and uses all the CRUD operations to work. you can add new tasks with task titles, descriptions, due dates and completion status.

 ![WhatsApp Image 2024-01-03 at 20 27 44_e59784dc](https://github.com/rinnegan72/Full-stack-todo-application/assets/69243366/4286bc7e-d800-4e8f-98d0-2155c5dbab1d)

+this is a full stack application made using React as the front-end, AdonisJS as the back-end and MySQL is the database

 # Adonis back-end
 navigate to adonis-todo and use the following,